Peronne / Mont St Quentin, France

 Monash briefed his plan to a sceptical Rawlinson who, under considerable pressure from Monash, and very aware that his subordinate had thus far achieved everything he set out to do, relented and let Monash proceed to execution.
 The die was cast.

-This map illustrates the general scheme of manouevre planned by Monash's staff.
+This map illustrates the general scheme of manoeuvre planned by Monash's staff.
 The northernmost red arrow is the 3rd Division, securing the left flank to the east of the line of the Canal du Nord (which, importantly, had not been completed and filled with water at that time).
 The 2nd Division is the red arrow through the centreline, having crossed the Somme further to the east.
-They went on to capture the Mont after the 5th Brgdae had initially been driven off the summit.
-THe 8th and 14th Brigades of the 5th Division crossed the Somme near Clery before attacking across the flats to the north of the river into Peronne.
+They went on to capture the Mont after the 5th Brigade had initially been driven off the summit.
+The 8th and 14th Brigades of the 5th Division crossed the Somme near Clery before attacking across the flats to the north of the river into Peronne.
 They were joined by the 15th Brigade which conducted an assault river crossing into Peronne from the south bank.
 Image courtesy of L'Historial de la Grand Guerre museum in Peronne. (www.somme-battlefields.com)

 - 9 km from Feuillaucourt Bridge to the west where the main body of troops crossed the river.

 - The Somme river and the parallel Somme Canal were significant obstacles.